Table of Contents

 - Could the testing team access an existing cluster?

 You might be surprised by what you discover.
-We've seen countless teams realize they had Kubernetes resources available all along.
+Countless teams have realized they had Kubernetes resources available all along.
 They just needed to ask the right questions.

 If your organization is undergoing digital transformation, evaluating microservices, or planning cloud modernization, Kubernetes is probably in your future.